Training-free Zero-shot Composed Image Retrieval with Local Concept Reranking: Experiments

 \subsection{Datasets and Evaluation Metrics}

-We conduct experiments on three publicly available CIR benchmarks, CIRR~\cite{liu2021image}, FashionIQ~\cite{guo2019fashion} and CIRCO~\cite{baldrati2023zero}.
-All datasets are in the form of triplets, composed of a reference image, modified text, and a target image.
+We conduct experiments on three publicly available CIR benchmarks, CIRR~\cite{liu2021image} and CIRCO~\cite{baldrati2023zero} for scene manipulation, and FashionIQ~\cite{guo2019fashion} for fashion attribute manipulation.
+Additionally, we utilize a general dataset COCO~\cite{lin2014microsoft} for object composition following~\cite{saito2023pic2word}.
+The three CIR benchmarks are in the form of triplets, composed of a reference image, modified text, and one or multiple target images.
 FashionIQ, focused on the fashion domain, contains garment images that can be divided into three categories: dress, shirt and toptee.
-Each image in FashionIQ contains a single subject positioned centrally with a clean background.
 CIRR is composed of real-life images extracted from NLVR2~\cite{suhr2018corpus}, which contains rich visual content against various backgrounds.
-CIRCO, an open-domain dataset, includes 1020 queries divided into 220 for the validation set and 800 for the test set.
-The dataset utilizes all 120K images of COCO~\cite{lin2014microsoft} as the gallery set and provides multiple ground truths for each query.
-Notably, we adopt zero-shot evaluation to test on the test sets of CIRR and CIRCO, and the validation set of FashionIQ following the standard evaluation protocol~\cite{saito2023pic2word,baldrati2023zero}.
-The compared conventional methods are fine-tuned on task-specific datasets but our method is training-free.
-For single ground truth datasets CIRR and FashionIQ, we utilize the top K recall metric for evaluation, and for the multiple ground truth dataset CIRCO, we utilize mean Average Precision (mAP).
-Specifically, CIRR is evaluated on both the entire gallery and a subset gallery respectively.
-The subset gallery consists of five highly similar images for each query.
-FashionIQ evaluation is conducted separately for each category following previous works~\cite{saito2023pic2word,baldrati2023zero}.
+CIRCO, an open-domain dataset, utilizes all 120K images of COCO~\cite{lin2014microsoft} as the gallery set and provides multiple ground truths for each query.
+For object composition following~\cite{saito2023pic2word}, cropped images from COCO validation set (5,000 images) with masked backgrounds are used as queries, with the modified text consisting of a list of object classes.
+We adopt zero-shot evaluation to test on the test sets of CIRR and CIRCO, and the validation set of FashionIQ following the standard evaluation protocol~\cite{saito2023pic2word,baldrati2023zero}.